friskydingo0/15-466-f20-base2/README.md

 WASD moves Boxy.
 Enter restarts the game.
 Simple as that.

+Sources:
-Sources: All assets created with Blender v2.90
+All 3D assets created with Blender v2.90
+Font : PathFont, provided with base code

 This game was built with [NEST](NEST.md).